fatihkaan22/ttytimer/README.md

 # ttytimer

-Same as mbarbar's ttytimer but tweaked (disabled) some features;
+Same as mbarbar's ttytimer but tweaked, added and removed some features;

+* Stopwatch mode added (count up, when called with no parameter)
+* Space button mapped to stop/resume timer
-* Blinking disabled
+* Blinking of dots each second disabled
-* Starting time at the bottom (datewin) is disabled
+* Starting time at the bottom (datewin) is disabled by default

 ---